Offensive-Panda/ProcessInjectionTechniques/Classic_Code_Injection_Local/readme.md

 </p>

 ## Overview
-In this lab, we cover a classic technique known as shellcode injection.
-Shellcode injection involves embedding a small, custom set of instructions (shellcode) directly into a process's memory space, allowing the attacker to execute arbitrary code.
+In this lab, we cover classic code injection local technique.
 This technique uses Windows API calls to allocate memory in local Process, write the shellcode to the allocated memory, and then execute it.

 ## Steps Involved in the Technique
 1. `Memory Allocation:` The process allocates memory within its own address space to store the shellcode.